hekailiang/squirrel/README.md

 	* **C** stands for the type of implemented external context.

 * **State Machine Builder**
+	- State machine builder is used to generate state machine definition.
+StateMachineBuilder can be created by StateMachineBuilderFactory.
-	* The StateMachineBuilder is composed of *TransitionBuilder (InternalTransitionBuilder / LocalTransitionBuilder / ExternalTransitionBuilder) which is used to build transition between states, and EntryExitActionBuilder which is used to build the actions during entry or exit state.
+	- The StateMachineBuilder is composed of *TransitionBuilder (InternalTransitionBuilder / LocalTransitionBuilder / ExternalTransitionBuilder) which is used to build transition between states, and EntryExitActionBuilder which is used to build the actions during entry or exit state.
-	* The internal state is implicitly built during transition creation or state action creation.
+	- The internal state is implicitly built during transition creation or state action creation.

 	In order to create a state machine, user need to create state machine builder first.
 For example:
 	```java